stephenberry/glaze/README.md

 In JSON enums are used in their string form.
 In binary they are used in their integer form.

+For small enums using values in the range -1024 to 1024 no meta is required on the major compilers.
+There can be issues with enums inside templated classes/structs on clang but that can be avoided by using the enum inside a static assert `static_assert(Color::Red == Color::Red);`.

+Enum metas can be explicitly defined to reduce build times, add comments, support larger values, and to support non major compilers.
 ```c++
 enum class Color { Red, Green, Blue };